Clarity

 New

-This stage should contain all tasks recently added but not yet prioritized to be done either Current Week, Next Week or Later.
-This stage serves as an intermediate for all the other stages.
+This stage should contain all tasks recently added but not yet prioritized to be done during the Current Week, Next Week, or Later.
+This stage serves as an intermediary for all the other stages.

 You should avoid moving tasks from New to Today.
 As a general rule, once Today has begun you should try your best to not change it, if at all possible.
 This will help keep yourself on track with your own daily commitments.